NBChub/bgcflow/README.md

 | GCA_000196835.1 | Amycolatopsis mediterranei U32 |

 ### Taxonomic Placement
-The workflow will prioritize user provided taxonomic placement by adding an optional parameters: `gtdb-tax`, which refer to a similar GTDB-tk summary file, but only the "user_genome" and "classification" columns are required.
+The workflow will prioritize user-provided taxonomic placement by adding an optional parameter: `gtdb-tax`, which refers to a similar GTDB-tk summary file, but only the "user_genome" and "classification" columns are required.

 `gtdbtk.bac120.summary.tsv` example: